Charles Richter: Career

-Richter went to work at the Carnegie Institution of Washington in 1927 after Robert Millikan offered him a position as a research assistant there, where he began a collaboration with Beno Gutenberg.
+Richter went to work at the Carnegie Institution of Washington in 1927 after Robert Andrews Millikan offered him a position as a research assistant there, where he began a collaboration with Beno Gutenberg.
 The Seismology Lab at the California Institute of Technology wanted to begin publishing regular reports on earthquakes in southern California and had a pressing need for a system of measuring the strength of earthquakes for these reports.
-Together, Richter and Gutenberg devised the scale that would become known at the Richter scale to fill this need, based on measuring quantitatively the displacement of the earth by seismic waves, as Kiyoo Wadati had suggested.
+Together, Richter and Gutenberg devised the scale that would become known as the Richter scale to fill this need, based on measuring quantitatively the displacement of the earth by seismic waves, as Kiyoo Wadati had suggested.

 The pair designed a seismograph that measured this displacement and developed a logarithmic scale to measure intensity.
-The name "magnitude" for this measurement came from Richter's childhood interest in astronomy - astronomers measure the intensity of stars in magnitudes.
+The name "magnitude" for this measurement came from Richter's childhood interest in astronomy – astronomers measure the intensity of stars in magnitudes.
 Gutenberg's contribution was substantial, but his aversion to interviews contributed to his name being left off the scale.
 After the publication of the proposed scale in 1935, seismologists quickly adopted it for use in measuring the intensity of earthquakes.

 Richter remained at the Carnegie Institution until 1936, when he obtained a post at the California Institute of Technology, where Beno Gutenberg worked.
 Gutenberg and Richter published Seismicity of the Earth in 1941.
 Its revised edition, published in 1954, is considered a standard reference in the field.

 Richter became a full professor at the California Institute of Technology in 1952.
 In 1958, he published Elementary Seismology based on his undergraduate teaching notes.
-As Richter seldom published in peer-reviewed scientific journals, that is often considered his most important contribution to seismology.
+As Richter seldom published in peer reviewed scientific journals, that is often considered his most important contribution to seismology.
 Richter spent 1959 and 1960 in Japan as a Fulbright scholar.
 Around this time in his career, he became involved in earthquake engineering through development of building codes for earthquake prone areas.
 The city government of Los Angeles removed many ornaments and cornices from municipal buildings in the 1960s as a result of Richter's awareness campaigns.

-After the 1971 San Fernando earthquake, the city cited Richter's warnings as important in preventing many deaths.
-Richter had retired in 1970.
+When the 1971 San Fernando earthquake started, "he jumped up screaming and scared the cat" said Richter's wife.
+He had retired in 1970 but had not stopped working.
+San Fernando praised Richter's warnings for preventing many deaths.

+Predicting earthquakes

+Richter was skeptical of scientists who pursued earthquake prediction.
+At parties Richter was considered "the earthquake man" and rejected regular requests to predict the next earthquake by always responding, "five o'clock tomorrow morning.